 SELECTION OF WEBSITES FOR ARCHIVING

-Subject Specialists at Columbia University Libraries work with the program's Web Resources Collection Coordinator to identify websites for archiving.
+Subject Specialists at Columbia University Libraries work with the program's Web Resources Collection Coordinator to develop collection themes and identify specific websites for archiving.
 For thematic collections we also invite website nominations from researchers and website owners.
 A variety of criteria drives our selection process, including relevance of subject matter to current research, teaching and advocacy, perceived risk of website longevity, and complementarity of websites with existing print collections held at Columbia University Libraries.
 Websites affiliated with Columbia University, and those of organizations whose print archives are held at Columbia are also high priorities for archiving.